Northern and Southern dynasties: Southern dynasties

 The Jin were succeeded by a series of short-lived dynasties: Liu Song (420–479), Southern Qi (479–502), Liang (502–557) and Chen (557–589).
-Because all of these dynasties had their capital at Jiankang except Liang, they are sometimes grouped together with Eastern Wu and Eastern Jin as the Six Dynasties.
-The rulers of these short-lived dynasties were generals who seized and then held power for several decades but were unable to securely pass power of rule onto their heirs to continue their dynasty successfully.
-Emperor Wu of Liang (502–549) was the most notable ruler of his age, being a patron of the arts and of Buddhism.
+As all of these dynasties had their capital at Jiankang (except for a brief interlude from 552 to 555), they are sometimes grouped together with Eastern Wu and Eastern Jin under the historiographic term "the Six Dynasties".
+The rulers of these short-lived dynasties were generals who seized and then held power for several decades but were unable to successfully transfer power to their heirs to continue their dynasty.
+Emperor Wu of Liang (502–549) was the most notable ruler of this age, being a patron of the arts and of Buddhism.

-The Southern dynasties, except for the last Chen dynasty, were strongly dominated by the shijia, the great families, who monopolised political power until the mid-6th century.
-This class was created by Cao Cao during the late Han dynasty when he attempted to consolidate his power by building an endogamous military caste of professional soldiers.
-This led to the rise and usurpation of the Sima family who ruled the Jin dynasty, and subsequent leaders were similarly unable to bring the other great families in line.
-When the Jin dynasty fled south, the weakness of the central government was greatly exacerbated, and the great families who accompanied the Emperor in his flight, along with the most wealthy clans of earlier settlers along the Zhejiang coast, were the primary power of the Eastern Jin.
+The Southern dynasties with the exception of the last Chen dynasty were strongly dominated by the shijia, (great families) who monopolized political power until the mid-6th century.
+This class was created by Cao Cao during the late Han dynasty when he attempted to consolidate his power by building an endogenous military caste of professional soldiers.
+His policy led to the rise and usurpation of the Sima family who established the Jin dynasty; subsequent leaders were similarly unable to bring the other great families in line.
+The Jin dynasty's flight south greatly exacerbated the weakness of the central government, and the great families who accompanied the Emperor in his flight, along with the most wealthy clans of earlier settlers along the Zhejiang coast, were the primary power brokers in the Eastern Jin.
 With the greatly increased importance of proving one's pedigree to receive privileges, there was a rise in compiling of genealogy records, and the great families moved to legally outlaw intermarriage with common families.
-The lower class Northern migrants were forced to become "guests" (dependents) of the great families who established private guard forces.
-When the Eastern Jin attempted to draft the dependents of the great families, they were quickly overthrown.
+The lower class Northern migrants were forced to become "guests" (dependents) of the great families who established private guard forces with their new retainers.
+When the Eastern Jin attempted to draft the dependents of the great families, the court was quickly overthrown.